DAY CARE CENTRE COURSES

 Toddlers and pre-school children love to learn signs, they love singing action songs and they pick them up as quickly as you can show them.
 Choosing signs which follow the themes / topics you are covering at various times will help to vary what they are learning.
 Learning to sign the alphabet also helps with letter and word recognition, making reading easier.

 With all these benefits for both hearing and deaf children can anyone who looks after young children really afford NOT to know some basic Auslan signs?

 DAY CARE CENTRE COURSES & CLASSES

-Signing Hands offers a complete Day Care Centre programme including a staff PD training evening and a full day in centre with our leading educator - Debbie Bundock.
+Signing Hands offers a complete Day Care Centre programme including a staff PD training evening and a full day in centre with the course designer - Debbie Bundock.
 The programme includes online content for all staff to access, giving the appropriate signs for each age group and ideas for how to introduce them.
 Ongoing support is also provided.
-The cost for this full package is $1500.
+The cost for this full package is $2500.

 These programmes are currently running in: